 - Finding the right people to speak with,

 - Having the courage to start having different kinds of conversations,

 - Helping them find the courage to start having different kind of conversations and

 - Helping them to be well prepared for them.

 3. Be known and connected – internally.

 “All things being equal, people do business with, and refer business to, people they know, like and trust,” says networking guru Bob Burg.
 In my experience, this is just as true for partner promotion processes.
 A strong internal network is nearly more important than a strong external one…(a rule of thumb: the larger the firm the coachee is working for, the stronger their internal network needs to be)

 We can help our coachees develop and implement their “internal reputation building” plan.
 Answering the question of how to best find and build a strong sponsorship network, to help them win the political game…

 4. Don’t make enemies.

 This tends to be difficult, for some of my highly ambitious and able clients.
 They can be experienced as too pushy, they can feel threatening.
-Most partnerships like success, but they do not like it if it comes dressed up aggressively.
+Most partnerships like success, but they do not like it if it comes dressed up over-confidently/aggressively.